w-javed/azure-sdk-for-python/sdk/evaluation/azure-ai-evaluation/samples/multi-modal-evals/multimodal-eval-bug-bash-Converge.md

 os.environ["PROJECT_NAME"] = ""
 ```

-### Possible use cases to test.
-1. Modify messages payload with different text + image combination in user/assistant messages, and verify results.
-2. Provide text + images in user messages and verify results (image understanding).
-3. Provide text + images in assistant messages and verify results (image gen use case).
-2. Provide different image url links and verify results.
-3. Provide different images from local folder.

-### Few known issues (Work in progress)
-1. UI is not able to render conversation (messages[]) payload from the evaluation results uploaded by SDK to the project.

 Please create a bug/task for any issue you encounter during bug bash using following link.
 Thanks!
 ADO [link](https://msdata.visualstudio.com/Vienna/_workitems/edit/3299596/)

-Link to this page [here](https://github.com/w-javed/azure-sdk-for-python/blob/Multi-modal-eval-Bug-Bash/sdk/evaluation/azure-ai-evaluation/samples/multi-modal-evals/multimodal-eval-bug-bash.md)